 - Add the beaten egg then bring the flour and liquid together using your hand.
 You should have a wettish dough.

 - Scoop the dough out onto a floured board, sprinkle over the rest of the sugar and the fruit.
 Knead the sugar and fruit into the dough.
 Knead for about 10 minutes then place into a large greased bowl.

-- Cover the bowl with cling film and set aside somewhere warm until the dough has doubled in size, for about an hour.
+- Cover the bowl with cling film and set aside somewhere warm until the dough has doubled in size, about an hour.